awslabs/aws-sdk-swift/reference/0.x/AWSRoute53Resolver/Route53ResolverClient.md

 ### `createFirewallDomainList(input:completion:)`

 Creates an empty firewall domain list for use in DNS Firewall rules.
-You can populate the domains for the new list with a file, using ImportFirewallDomains, or with domain strings, using UpdateFirewallDomains.
+You can populate the domains for the new list with a file, using \[ImportFirewallDomains\], or with domain strings, using \[UpdateFirewallDomains\].

 ``` swift
 public func createFirewallDomainList(input: CreateFirewallDomainListInput, completion: @escaping (ClientRuntime.SdkResult<CreateFirewallDomainListOutputResponse, CreateFirewallDomainListOutputError>) -> Void)